-Exclusive: Electricity and Gas Market process fast forward in Serbia, big consumers facing market prices of electricity9.
-January 2013. / News Serbia Energy
+Exclusive: Electricity and Gas Market process fast forward in Serbia, big consumers facing market prices of electricity, News Serbia Energy

 Belgrade- Electricity and gas market will be liberalized on 1 January 2013, although many participants aren’t ready for liberalization.

 Big industrial users will by new Energy Law have to buy electricity on free market from 2013.
 Households will do the same thing from 2015, but they will still have right on public supplier determined by government.

 9, 5 % electricity market will be opened next year.
 That will cover 27 big industrial consumers and 40% gas market, announced member of Energy Agency Association (AERS) Ljiljana Hadzibabic at meeting about electricity and gas market liberalization.

 All consumers that market is being opened for and which don’t sign agreement about electricity supply, with the cheapest supplier they choose, until January 1, will be excluded from network, said Ljiljana and messaged them to do it as soon as they can.